The Bible says in Psalm 116:1-2, I love the

 be some people in this world who do not want to hear what you have to say, but

 other believers want to hear it and need to hear it.
-And so the Psalmist says
+And so

-in verse fourteen, I will pay my vows unto the LORD now in the presence of all his
+the Psalmist says in verse fourteen, I will pay my vows unto the LORD now

-people.
-Another benefit of being a believer is that you can go to church
+in the presence of all his people.
+Another benefit of being a believer

-and have fellowship with other Christians.
-That can be a little precursor to
+is that you can go to church and have fellowship with other Christians.
+That

 The Bible says in Psalm 116:15, Precious in